Ukulele and Arthrosis: How To Play Without Pain

 I often do the following exercise with my students.

-I ask them to play a chord or play a note.
-Then I ask them to play it constinuously, while loosing up the tension on the frets with the fingers of the left hand.
-Slowly.
-Really slowly.
+I ask them to play a chord or a note.
+Then I ask them to play it continuously, while slowly reducing the pressure with the fingers of the left hand.

-You need to press a tiny bit more than that.
+You only need to press slightly more than that point.
 Not much more.

-The tension you put on the ukulele neck isn't strong.
-Just a light touch is enough!
+The tension you put on the ukulele neck should stay light.
+Just a gentle touch is enough!

 Adjust Your Hand Position